netliferesearch/craft-starter/README.md

 ## What about assets?!

-We usually use S3 on Amazone Web Services.
+We usually use S3 on Amazon Web Services.
 Ask [@kmelve](https://github.com/kmelve) about access to a bucket.

 ## Global dependencies for the starter-pack